 When you upload your resume as part of an online job application, many ATS automatically parse the contents into searchable fields for the hiring manager or recruiter.
 Having a resume that isn’t easily parsed can trigger an error and immediate rejection or cause your resume to be unsearchable.

 Be careful over-designing your resume.
-Keep the formatting straight forward, the resume fonts basic, and avoid using tables.
+Keep the formatting straightforward, the resume fonts basic, and avoid using tables since they can causing parsing issues if they aren’t formatted properly.
 Search for ATS-friendly resume examples.
 If you think you’re applying through an ATS, remember that the content of your resume is far more important than its design.

 Improve your resume’s searchability